 At Wescott, we are beyond proud to have a team that continuously exemplifies one of our core beliefs– that we all have the power to make a difference.
 They are unwavering in their dedication to share their time and expertise with charitable groups that support communities at both a local and a national level.

-One such organization that has garnered the fidelity of Wescott Controller, Dan Wick, is the National Multiple Sclerosis Society and their largest fundraiser, Bike MS. Recently, Wick shared why he has been involved with Bike MS for 15 years, the importance of bringing awareness to this devastating disease and why it is important for businesses and leaders to step up and support nonprofits in the community.
+One such organization that has garnered the fidelity of Wescott Controller, Dan Wick, is the National Multiple Sclerosis Society and their largest fundraiser, Bike MS. Recently, Wick shared why he has been involved with Bike MS for more than 15 years, the importance of bringing awareness to this devastating disease and why it is important for businesses and leaders to step up and support nonprofits in the community.

 About the National Multiple Sclerosis Society and Bike MS